Flashmob Desperado Humboldt Forum, preview Staatliche Ballettschule Berlin / Biennale Tanzausbildung

 The tension between individuality and integration creates a pull that is almost impossible to resist: every movement becomes an individual message and reveals the personality of each performer.

-For this performance, especially devised for the Humboldt Forum, dancers from Germany and five other European countries come together for the first time to make an impressive statement of young artistic strength – courageous, passionate and full of life.
-Desperado is being created as part of the Federal Competition Biennale Tanzausbildung under the direction of renowned choreographer Nicholas Palmquist.
+Renowned US-American choreographer Nicholas Palmquist devised this performance especially for the Humboldt Forum.
+Dancers from Germany and five other European countries come together for the first time to make an impressive statement of young artistic strength – courageous, passionate and full of life.
+Desperado, based on a song by the Eagles, is being created as part of the 10th Federal Competition Biennale Tanzausbildung hosted in 2026 by the Staatliche Ballett- und Artistikschule Berlin.

 Nicholas Palmquist is an internationally recognised teacher and choreographer.
 As a freelance dancer in New York City, his work includes films such as In the Heights, SNL, The Tonight Show and Netflix series, as well as live shows with the American Dance Machine, the Tony Awards and the Radio City Rockettes.